BPiskulak/calculator/README.md

 * Javascript ES6+

 ## Setup
-To start the application, follow the instructions below:
+To check how it works, you have to go to the website: https://bpiskulak.github.io/calculator/, and follow the instructions in the graphics below:
-1. Go to the website: https://bpiskulak.github.io/calculator/
-2. Enter the value in Polish zlotys in the "PLN" field
-3. Click on "Przelicz"
-4. To clear and recalculate the redo, click on "Resetuj"

 ## Status
 The project is in progress and will be further expanded.